Aspen

 Gary Zentmeyer, James Shanahan, Don Sheppard

-I had thought climbing Stelvio after this ride but with a big climb tomorrow and no support today for a Stelvio ride, decided against it.
-It was a wise decision.
+My decision not to go was a wise one.
 Both riders froze today on their descent.
-They had to be helped out of their clothes they were so cold.
+They had to be helped out of their clothes because they were so cold.

 I simply did a bit of exploring in town before shutting it down for the day.
-Neat little town.
+Bormio’s a neat little town.

 Classic Climbs of the Dolomites